During an emergency, partner violence and child abuse can get worse.

 If you are worried about someone else see our information on how to help.

 Stay connected.
 Talk to friends, whānau and neighbours if you need help or support.

 If you are separated and have shared care

 Shared care arrangements can be a particular concern for people who have experienced violence from their co-parent.
 People who use violence may use contact arrangements as a tool to control their partner.
 They may use COVID-19 restrictions as a reason to not comply with contact arrangements.

-The Ministry of Justice updates their information on Guidance for managing shared parenting during COVID-19 alert levels when alert levels change.
+The Ministry of Justice regulary updates their Guidance for managing shared parenting during COVID-19 - especially when restrictions change.